welvet/SillyTavern-MessageSummarize/README.md

 ### Troubleshooting:

-- "ForbiddenError: invalid csrf token" - You opened ST in multiple tabs.
-Close them.
+- "ForbiddenError: invalid csrf token": You opened ST in multiple tabs.

-- "Syntax Error: No number after minus sign in JSON at position X" - update your koboldcpp.
+- "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp.

+- Just updated and things are broken: try reloading the page.

-- Summaries seem to be continuing the conversation rather than summarizing - probably an issue with your instruct template.
+- Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
 Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (summaries use a system prompt).